digantpatel87/COVID-19-USA-v.-Italy/README.md

 ![Final Results](https://raw.githubusercontent.com/digantpatel87/Project2/main/FinalResult.PNG)

+###Steps to code work
+1) Download all the files from git repo.
+2) Create Database using PGAdmin, database name "USvsItalyCOVID20"
+3) Create tables using "TableCreation.sql"
+4) Run "CSVtoJson.ipynb" using Jupyter Notebook to convert US data from csv to Json
+5) Run "Final.ipynb" for cleanup, store to DB and Final output.

 ### Extract
   • We retrieved data from [COVID-19 in USA](https://www.kaggle.com/sudalairajkumar/covid19-in-usa) and [COVID-19 in Italy](https://www.kaggle.com/sudalairajkumar/covid19-in-italy) from Kaggle.

   • The assignment required that we use diverse data sources.
 To meet this requirement, we converted the USA data set from a CSV to JSON file.
+  • Then, we used Python to extract data from JSON and CSV.

 ### Transform
-  • Following successful conversion of the USA data set, we cleaned our data and created tables.
+  • Following successful conversion of the USA data set, we cleaned our data for USA and Italy.
-  • Then, we used Python to extract data from JSON and CSV.

 ### Loading
+  • Finally loaded data into Database

 ### Final Results
 ![Final Results](https://raw.githubusercontent.com/digantpatel87/Project2/main/FinalResult.PNG)